langgenius/dify-docs/en/guides/knowledge-base/create-knowledge-and-upload-documents.md

 <figure><img src="/en/.gitbook/assets/guides/knowledge-base/vector-search.png" alt="" width="563"><figcaption><p>Vector Search Settings</p></figcaption></figure>

-TopK: Used to filter the text chunk most similar to the user’s query.
-The system will dynamically adjust the number of chunks based on the context window size of the selected model.
-The default value is 3.
-The higher the value, the more text segments are expected to be recalled.
+TopK: This parameter filters the text snippets that are most similar to the user's question.
+The system dynamically adjusts the number of snippets based on the context window size of the selected model.
+The default value is 3, meaning a higher value results in more text segments being retrieved.

-Score threshold: Used to set the similarity threshold for filtering text fragments, i.e., only recall text fragments that exceed the set score.
-The system disables this setting by default, meaning no filtering is applied to the similarity values of the recalled text fragments.
-The default value is 0.5 when enabled.
-The higher the value, the fewer texts are expected to be recalled.
+Score Threshold: This parameter sets the similarity threshold for filtering text snippets.
+Only text snippets that exceed the specified score will be recalled.
+By default, this setting is off, meaning there will be no filtering of similarity values for recalled text snippets.
+When enabled, the default value is 0.5.
+A higher value is likely to yield fewer recalled texts.

-Rerank model: After configuring the API key for the Rerank model in the “Model Provider” page, you can enable the “Rerank model” in the retrieval settings.
-The system will semantically rerank the recalled document results after vector retrieval to optimize the ranking results.
-After setting the Rerank model, TopK and Score threshold settings only take effect in the Rerank step.
+Rerank Model: After configuring the API key for the Rerank model on the "Model Provider" page, you can enable the “Rerank Model” in the retrieval settings.
+The system will then perform semantic reordering of the retrieved document results after hybrid retrieval, optimizing the ranking results.
+Once the Rerank model is established, the TopK and Score Threshold settings will only take effect during the reranking step.

 #### **Full-Text Search**